 Learn more about ultrasound here.

 The fetal MRI provides the doctors with an intricately detailed image of the fetus as well as a global view of the baby within the placenta.
 The MRI uses magnetic fields and sound waves to create 2D and 3D images.

 The MRI is not harmful to the mother or baby and usually takes about 30 to 60 minutes to complete.
 We often use the MRI to look very carefully at the fetal brain and to measure lung volumes in babies who have small lungs.

-A fetal echocardiogram is a detailed ultrasound that focuses on the intrauterine growth and development of the fetal heart and great vessels.
+Our Fetal Heart Program teams performs fetal echocardiograms.
+This is a detailed ultrasound that focuses on the intrauterine growth and development of the fetal heart and great vessels.
 This test can be done to rule out any fetal anomalies or abnormal fetal heart rhythms.
 We also use fetal echocardiography to understand how blood flow in the lungs develops over time.
-Fetal echocardiograms are routinely done in the SSM Cardinal Glennon Children's Medical Center Dallas Heart Center and interpreted by one of our pediatric cardiologists.
+Fetal echocardiograms are routinely done in the SSM Health Cardinal Glennon Children's Hospital Dallas Heart Center and interpreted by one of our pediatric cardiologists.

 Genetic testing is an important component of fetal diagnosis and therapy, and the technology behind it is rapidly evolving.
 The gold standard prenatal genetic tests remain the karyotype and chromosomal microarray, which are able to diagnose or rule out common chromosome disorders such as Down syndrome (trisomy 21), Edwards syndrome (trisomy 18) and Patau syndrome (trisomy 13) as well as more rare microdeletion and microduplication syndromes.
 We offer these tests through invasive procedures such as amniocentesis.